 A Day in the Bay

-It’s day three of your five-day cruise on the Pelagian dive yacht, and youâ€™re looking forward to a type of diving youâ€™ve read about, but not yet experienced.Â This trip began with a stay at Wakatobi dive resort, where you logged more than two-dozen dives on some amazing reefs and walls.
+It’s day three of your seven-day cruise on the Pelagian dive yacht, and youâ€™re looking forward to a type of diving youâ€™ve read about, but not yet experienced.Â This trip began with a stay at Wakatobi dive resort, where you logged more than two-dozen dives on some amazing reefs and walls.
 By the end of the week, you could have flown home happy, but instead you opted for a second helping and added a cruise on Pelagian to expand your horizons and experience Wakatobiâ€™s more distant islands and reefs.Â Follow along for a taste of this Pelagian experience, and enjoy the cruise!

 The past two days were spent at Wangi Wangi and Buton Island.
-You particularly enjoyed the diving at Escape, hovering amongst the site’s moving walls of triggerfish and orangeÂ anthias.
+You particularly enjoyed the diving at Terrace Garden, hovering amongst the site’s moving walls of triggerfish and orangeÂ anthias.

-You got to see your first Bargibants pygmy seahorse at the coral gardens at Alice in Wonderland.
-While your guide, Komang, first pointed outÂ the Bargibant’s pygmy seahorse, but it was you who spotted a stunning pair of rare Denise’s pygmy seahorses about 2 meters down the reef!
+Your guide, Komang, first pointed outÂ the Bargibant’s pygmy seahorse, but it was you who spotted a stunning pair of rare Denise’s pygmy seahorses about 2 meters down the reef!

 Coffee arrives at your cabin and you’ve got time to stretch, relax and enjoy before the first dive briefing.
-The sun is just coming up as you make your way to the stern for a overview ofÂ the day’s first dive at Magic Pier.
-Minutes later, you load into one of Pelagian’s dive tenders, where your equipment sits rigged, checked and ready, as usual.
+The sun is just coming up as you make your way to the stern for a overview ofÂ the day’s first dive at Cheeky Beach.Â Minutes later, you load into one of Pelagian’s dive tenders, where your equipment sits rigged, checked and ready, as usual.

-Rolling overboard, you follow the contours of a concrete block jetty to a gently sloping coral plateau. Â There is no current, so you are able to frog kick gently and hover close to the bottom, which at first looks rather uninteresting compared to the terrains of the past couple days.
+Rolling overboard, you follow the contours of a gently sloping coral plateau. Â There is no current, so you are able to frog kick gently and hover close to the bottom, which at first looks rather uninteresting compared to the terrains of the past couple days.
 Then, as your eyes adjust, you begin to see things.Hermit and decorator crabs scuttle about, a cuttlefish cruises by, and then you spot a freckled frogfish lurking under cover.
 As your guide suggested, you take special note of your surroundings, as you’ll be returning here for a night dive.

 Back aboard the Pelagian, you enjoy a warm shower and a fresh towel, followed by a savory breakfast.
 The chefs are already tempting you with comments about what is to come for lunch.
 Before the mid-morning dive, your guide provides you with a muck stick.
 You’ve seen photographers use these to position themselves close to the bottom, but your guide says it’s a great accessory for anyone diving a relatively soft-bottomed site.
 Using the muck stick allows you to get closer to marine life without banging into the bottom or missing out on a view of one of the cool creatures that lie hidden in the “muck.”